 Tourism in South Korea

 South Korean government and Ministry of Culture have further busied themselves by organizing Korean culture festivals and opening up Korean culture centers in as many countries as 28.
 The Korea Foundation then provides reports to determine the recipient groups of Hallyu in these countries.
-All of this has been done to promote K-pop and other aspects of the Korean Wave.
+All of this has been done to promote the Korean pop music industry and other aspects of the Hallyu Wave.

-This seems to have proven to be effective.
 More than half of all tourism to Korea today is Hallyu-related, and in general, tourism to Korea has been on the rise.
-Idol groups and Korean celebrities, such as BTS and the main stars from Squid Game, are becoming superstars like those who star in Hollywood movies, allowing Korea to be included in international film festivals, academy awards, and top the Billboard music awards.
+Idol groups and Korean celebrities, such as BTS and the main stars from Squid Game, are becoming superstars like those who star in Hollywood movies.
+This allows Korea to be included in international film festivals, academy awards, and top the Billboard music awards.

 What’s the future of Hallyu like?